-Ancient translations of Psalm 81:3 do not have full moon mentioned in this verse.
-The fact remains that we are commanded to blow the shofar at the new moon but not necessarily "sight" the new moon.
+Ancient translations of Psalm 81:3 (reproduced below) do not mention the full moon.
+The fact remains that we are commanded to blow the shofar at the new moon but not necessarily "sight" the crescent.
 The Hebrew word shomer means to "guard, keep or take count of" (Genesis 26:5).
 It can only indirectly mean "to observe."
 Furthermore, if the crescent could not be sighted we still have to blow the shofar while the moon is astronomically new; that is to say, while in darkness.

-Psalm 81: 3 Blow the trumpet at the new moon, in the glorious day of your feast.
-(Psalm 81:3, LXX, Lance Brenton translation)
+Ancient reading: Blow the trumpet at the new moon, in the glorious day of your feast.
+(LXX, Lance Brenton translation)

 above, we find clear evidence that its state begins in darkness:

 So here we see clearly that "new" means "hidden, unknown things".
-If we then see evidence of it, like a crescent sliver, then it isn't "new" anymore!
+If we then see evidence of it, like a first crescent, then it isn't "new" anymore!

 Here's another example:

-Finally, notice Yahweh didn't say, "The new month begins when you actually sight the new moon; He said, "The FIRST DAY of the month"....Regardless of where you're living, clocks and calendars are a huge help!
-We all know the 1st day of the month because we are intelligent enough to have determined it, in relation to the Moon.
+Finally, notice YHWH never said, "The new month begins when you actually sight the crescent"; He said, "The FIRST DAY of the month".
+That does not tell us how to establish the first day!
+We all know the 1st day of the month because a proper calendar has determined it, in proper relation to the Moon.

-Yahweh says these things are for "signs, seasons, days, and years".
-(Genesis 1:14).
-And he said the sun (larger light) and the moon (samller) light were to rule over the day and night.
-(Genesis 1:16-17).
-Notice He never said the moon determined the precise beginning of the month!
-It is a sign of the new month, yes, but is not and should not be elevated to a role for which it was not created.
+YHWH says the sun, moon, and stars are for "signs, seasons, days, and years" (Genesis 1:14).
+And he said the sun (larger light) and the moon (smaller) light were to rule over the day and night (Genesis 1:16-17).
+Notice He never said the "sighting" of moon determined the precise beginning of the month!
+It is a sign of the new month, yes, but so is the complete absence of the moon a sign!
+The moon is not and should not be elevated to a role for which it was not created.